-Establishment Uniform stands should be established to provide a minimum of 10 plants/square Scheduling of harvests foot in the year following seeding.
-Dormant entries should be sampled at the first three harvests of the season; nondormants at the second, fourth and sixth harvest of the season.
+Establishment Uniform stands should be established to provide a minimum of 10 plants/square foot in the year following seeding.
+Scheduling of HarvestsDormant entries should be sampled at the first three harvests of the season; nondormants at the second, fourth and sixth harvest of the season.
 Fall harvests which occur during a dormancy reaction period should not be used for forage quality determination.
 Harvests should occur at bud to flower.
-Visually quantify alfalfa maturity using a 1-8 scale where l=vegetative (stems have no buds or flowers); 2=early bud (1 33% ofthe stems have buds); 3=mid bud (34-65% of the stems have buds); 5=early flower (1-33% of the stems have flowers); 6=mid flower (34-65% of stems have flowers); 7=late flower (66 100% of stems have pods or seeds).
+Visually quantify alfalfa maturity using a 1-8 scale where 1=vegetative (stems have no buds or flowers); 2=early bud (1-33% of the stems have buds); 3=mid bud (34-65% of the stems have buds); 4=late bud (66-100% of the stems have buds); 5=early flower (1-33% of the stems have flowers); 6=mid flower (34-65% of stems have flowers); 7=late flower (66-100% of stems have flowers); 8=post flower (stems have pods or seeds).
 Do not adjust forage quality data for maturity.
 Report data individually for each harvest.
 Weighted average values across harvests can also be reported.
 Weighted values are calculated by summing the product of yield x (ADF %, NDF % or RFV) for each sampling before dividing by the number of samplings.
-Stand age Sample from stands in the first or second year following the seeding year and which have a minimum of 10 plants/square foot.
-Results from stands in the seeding year can be used as supporting data but cannot be used to a fulfill minimum test year requirements.
-Soil fertility Test soil and apply fertilizer and lime to promote high yields.
-Soil moisture Maintain to prevent plant water deficit Pest control stress and to promote good crop yields.
-Alfalfa should be scouted and insecticides should be applied when needed.
+Stand AgeSample from stands in the first or second year following the seeding year and which have a minimum of 10 plants/ square foot.
+Results from stands in the seeding year can be used as supporting data but cannot be used to fulfill minimum test year requirements.

+Soil Fertility......Test soil and apply fertilizer and lime to promote high yields.

+Pest ControlAlfalfa should be scouted and insecticides should be applied when needed.
 The presence and severity of foliar diseases should be recorded.